Motorcyclist killed in southwest Las Vegas crash

 The crash occurred around 9:35 p.m. at West Badura Avenue and South Buffalo Drive, according to Metropolitan Police Department Lt.
 Miguel Ibarra.

-He said the motorcycle was traveling southbound at high speed on Buffalo and collided with a vehicle as the vehicle began to turn left onto Badura.
+He said the motorcycle was traveling southbound at high speed on Buffalo and collided with a 2023 Toyota Camry as the vehicle began to turn left onto Badura.

-The motorcyclist died at the scene and two people in the vehicle were taken to the hospital for injuries that were not life threatening, according to Ibarra.
+The motorcyclist died at the scene and three people in the Toyota, who suffered minor injuries, were taken to a hospital and later released, according to police.

-Buffalo will be closed from the 215 Beltway and West Warm Springs Road for several hours.
+It was the 38th traffic-related death in the police department’s jurisdiction so far this year and the probe into the crash is being handled by its collision investigation section.